Gabim23/Software-Arquitecture/Iteracion_4/docs/decisions/0010-Consulta-Estadisticas.md

 ## Context and Problem Statement

-El sistema debe de crear esrtadísticas para acceder a datos útiles de forma sencilla.
+El sistema debe de crear estadísticas para acceder a datos útiles de forma sencilla.

 <!-- This is an optional element.
 Feel free to remove. -->
 ## Decision Drivers